-Be a qualified donee as stipulated in Canada Revenue Agency Guidelines.
+- Be a qualified donee as stipulated in Canada Revenue Agency Guidelines.
 The term "qualified donee" as defined, includes registered charities, government bodies (i.e., municipalities) and certain other specific entities.
-First Nations Bands or other Aboriginal-based entities not considered a qualified donee must be recognized as a public service body performing a function of government in Canada.

-- o If not a qualified donee (i.e. not registered a charity or other under the Income Tax Act), additional requirements will be necessary in accordance with the Canada Revenue Agency's (CRA) revised oversight of the use of tax-assisted resources and the charitable sector's need for accountability tools. - Be based in British Columbia. - Comply with all Federal, Provincial, and Municipal laws, including laws concerning labour, employment, and human rights standards. - Demonstrate community accountability through strong volunteer governance and leadership. - Demonstrate effective human resources, program, and fiscal management, and deliver programs and services in an effective and efficient manner. - Review a pre-recorded Information Session that will be distributed on February 5, 2024, as part of the package of supporting documents.
+First Nations Bands or other Aboriginal-based entities not considered a qualified donee must be recognized as a public service body performing a function of government in Canada. - If not a qualified donee (i.e. not registered a charity or other under the Income Tax Act), additional requirements will be necessary in accordance with the Canada Revenue Agency's (CRA) revised oversight of the use of tax-assisted resources and the charitable sector's need for accountability tools. - Be based in British Columbia. - Comply with all Federal, Provincial, and Municipal laws, including laws concerning labour, employment, and human rights standards. - Demonstrate community accountability through strong volunteer governance and leadership. - Demonstrate effective human resources, program, and fiscal management, and deliver programs and services in an effective and efficient manner. - Review an Information Session that will accompany a package of supporting documents.